-Tips: If the line is long, you may consider paying extra to skip the line.
-The best time to visit Tokyo Skytree is around sunset time when you can catch both day and night.
+Tips: If the line is long, you might consider paying extra to skip the line.
+The best time to visit Tokyo Skytree is around sunset as this urban metropolis seamlessly transitions from day to night.

-Experience one of the fastest escalators that takes you to the top like a rocket
+Experience one of the world’s fastest elevators that takes you to the top like a rocket

 How to get to Tokyo Skytree?

 If you are around Asakusa area, you can easily walk to Tokyo Skytree by crossing Sumida River.
 Alternatively, you can get to Tokyo Skytree Station on the Tobu Isesaki Line, or Oshiage Station on the Asakusa Subway Line, Hanzomon Subway Line, and Keisei Oshiage Line.